brunogdz/grocery-java/README.md

 ## Follow up questions

 ### 1. How long did you spend on the test?
 What would you add if you had more time?
-I spent 3 hours on this test, I would add some other functionalities like redux without losing the data if refresh the page, create more design, creating a login page or show if is the manager or the customer, so can validate and dispatch to the kitchen and start the production
+I spent 3 hours on this test.
+I'd add a few other features, such as redux without losing the data if you refresh the page, create more design, create a login page or show whether you're the manager or the customer, so you can validate and send it to the kitchen and start production
 ### 2. What was the most useful feature that was added to the latest version of your chosen language?
 Please include a snippet of code that shows how you've used it.
 Redux, I used the kit and created the store info, the code is:
 ```